How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • How to get a quote

-To keep those pages updated and working smoothly, consider ongoing support through website maintenance packages.
+In addition,to keep those pages updated and working smoothly, consider ongoing support through website maintenance packages.

 Step 7: Track What Leads Are Good